graezykev/normalise-your-git-commit-and-push/steps.md

 npx husky init
 ```

-what does it mainly do?
+What does it mainly do?

 - create `hooksPath = .husky/_` in `.git/config`